Course Offerings

 1000 Level Courses

-Introduction to U.S. history through the Civil War, surveying the political, economic, social and cultural development of the American people.
-No credit will be given to students who have received credit in History 1400 (AP credit for US History).
+HISTORY 1100/1100H.
+SURVEY OF AMERICAN HISTORY TO 1865.
+(Honors Section--Must be eligible for Honors Standing).
+Introduction to U.S. history through the Civil War, surveying political, economic, social and cultural development of the American people.
+No credit will be given to students who have received credit in HIST 1400 (AP credit for US History).

+HISTORY 1200/1200H.
+SURVEY OF AMERICAN HISTORY SINCE 1865.
+(Honors Section--Must be eligible for Honors Standing).
 Introduction to U.S. history since 1865, surveying political, economic, social, and cultural development of the American people.
-No credit will be given to students who have received credit in History 1400 (AP credit for U.S. History).
+No credit will be given to students who have received credit in HIST 1400 (AP credit for US History).

 Off